TNC and Radio Adjust and Test

 This is a kludge because the node software will not respect the timing on the channel when both downlinks and circuit traffic are both present.

-However, it does get the station on the other end to answer in a timely manner.
+However, it does get the station on the other end to answer in a timely manner using the radio link you are attempting to test.